7 Ways Your Client Is Distracted by Your Background

-Today we are going to give you ways on how to make your background prefect for teletherapy.
+Today we are going to give you ways on how to make your background perfect for teletherapy.

 Are your clients paying more attention to what is around you than you?